ncatlab/nlab-content/pages/5/5/5/6/26555/content.md

 The notation $X^*$ refers to the dual of $X$, as in Def. \ref{qRel}.
 The notation $[X,Y]$ refers to the [[internal hom]] of $X$ and $Y$, as in Thm. \ref{Cosmos}.
 Thm. \ref{qPow} expresses that $qRel$ behaves somewhat like a [[allegory|power allegory]].
 The quantum power set $qPow(X)$ is canonically a quantum poset in the sense of Example \ref{QuantumPoset}.
 In general, $\mathrm{qPow}(\mathrm{Inc}(A)) \ncong \mathrm{Inc}(\mathrm{Pow}(A))$, where $\mathrm{Pow}(A)$ is the [[power set]] of $A$.
 However, we do have that $\mathrm{Elm}(\mathrm{qPow}(\mathrm{Inc}(A)) \cong \mathrm{Pow}(A)$.

 Overall, $qSet$ is unlike an [[topos|elementary topos]] in only two respects.
 First, its monoidal product is not its categorical product, so it is not a [[cartesian monoidal category]].
 However, its monoidal unit $1$ is terminal, so it is a [[semicartesian monoidal category]].
-Furthermore, its monoidal product $X \times Y$ satisfies the uniqueness condition in the definition of the [[cartesian product|categorical product]].
+Furthermore, its monoidal product $X \times Y$ satisfies the uniqueness condition of the universal property that defines the [[cartesian product|categorical product]].

 Second, $qSet$ does not have a [[subobject classifier]].
 However, every subobject of a quantum set $X$ has a unique [[characteristic function|characteristic morphism]] $\chi\colon X \to 1 + 1$ such that $\chi = (! + !) \circ f$ for some $f \colon X \to X + X$ with $\nabla \circ f = \mathrm{id}_X$.
 Here, $!\colon X \to 1$ is the [[terminal object|unique]] morphism from $X$ to $1$ and $\nabla \colon X \to X \times X $ is the [[codiagonal morphism|codiagonal]].